 Regarding jewelry during this era in fashion history, less was not more.
 Gold chains worn alone or layered on top of one another were worn by men from all walks of life—from rappers and actors to athletes— as a sign of wealth, power, and status.
 It wasn’t uncommon for these chains to hang down low past the navel.
 Hoop earrings were another accessory that became increasingly popular among men.

 Large gold hoops adorned many men’s ears as they proudly walked around showcasing their new style choice.
-Some people even went as far as wearing multiple hoop earrings on one earlobe.
+Some even wore multiple hoop earrings on one earlobe.

 Sunglasses with Colored Lenses